 Save money (geo-arbitrage)

 Just imagine you can travel the world, work from white sand beaches, for fewer hours AND save money at the same time.
-Sound impossible?
-Well it’s not.
-In fact, it’s quite easy and it’s now why I spend most my time living and travelling in Asia.
+Sounds impossible?
+Well, it’s not.
+In fact, it’s quite easy and it’s now why I spend most my time living and traveling in Asia.

 I first got turned onto the idea by Tim Ferris and his best-selling book “The 4 Hour Work week”.
 He dubs it “geo-arbitrage”, whereby you live in a country with a weaker currency, but earn in a strong currency (like US dollars).
 It’s ideal for freelancers, especially freelancers who bill in dollars.
 The cost of living in countries like Thailand, Cambodia, Vietnam and Malaysia is very low; yet these countries rank as some of the most liveable (and happiest) in the world.
 They have fast internet speeds, good standards of living, great quality of life and huge expat communities.
 Yet you can live there for 25% (or less) than you’d spend living back home.